cloudfoundry/korifi/INSTALL_kind.md

 ## Deploy Korifi

-No changes here, follow the instructions.
+No changes here, follow the instructions using the registry values from above.

-## TLS certificates
+## Post-install Configuration

-No changes here, follow the instructions.

-## Default CF Domain

-No changes here, follow the instructions.
+For the container registry credentials `Secret`, we recommend you [create an access token](https://hub.docker.com/settings/security?generateToken=true) on DockerHub.
+No changes otherwise.

 ## Test Korifi